flexewebs/whitepapers/supersimplestories.md

 ## Writing power tips

 Language is simple.
 Humans complicate it.
 How to improve?
 Stick to essence.
 Radically reduce words.
 Break it down.
 Create sentence sequences.
 Sentences are instructions.
 Sentences are atomic.
+Point per sentence.

-## Suggested meta structures.
+## Suggested meta structures

 Use action phrases.
 [Verb] [attribute] [object].